 - Funding for two specialist technical advisers to enhance the Pacific Community (SPC) Public Health Division’s support to Pacific Island countries in infection prevention and control and epidemiology training.
 The SPC will also be supported through a grant to deliver Pacific Evidence Informed Policies and programs (Pac-EVIPP) program.

-Tupaia combines data from multiple sources to help improve medicines availability, map disease outbreaks, respond to disasters and strengthen service provision in the Indo-Pacific.
+- Support for the online health data aggregation, analysis and visualisation platform, Tupaia.
+The tool combines data from multiple sources to improve the availability of medicines, map disease outbreaks, respond to disasters and strengthen service provision in the Indo-Pacific.

 - Support to expand immunisation in the Pacific through the Australian Regional Immunisation Alliance, led by the National Centre for Immunisation Research & Surveillance (NCIRS).